 5:46 PM - New login to your DoorDash account

 I received an email that I got a new login to my account.
-My password is stored in a password manager, and it is not brute forceable.
-It should be impossible to login to my account without using the password manager (requiring a physical device), so something is up:
+My DoorDash password is stored in a password manager, and is not the kind of thing an idiot would have on his luggage.
+It should be impossible to login to my account without using the password manager (requiring a physical device), so something is up.

 'Device Type: Unknown' is not promising

-I see this email an hour after it was sent, but don't totally register "someone is trying to do something nefarious, hurry and fix it".
+I notice this email an hour after it was sent, but don't totally register "someone is trying to do something nefarious, hurry and fix it".
+Note, the most scannable text is DoorDash account page.
+It's a link to where I can fix the problem, but not actually a call to action (CTA).

 11 PM - I initiate a password reset

-A few hours later, I return home and investigate.
-The only way to reset a password is using two factor authentication (good), but my phone number has changed on my account (bad).
+A few hours and five Seahawk field goals later, I return home and investigate.
+I start the password reset flow, which requires two factor authenticating with my phone, but my phone number has changed on my account.

-It may be reasonable to allow a user to change their phone number without requiring reauthentication, but the fact that DoorDash just identified a suspicious login, but doesn't freeze account information seems like a preventable problem.
+It may be reasonable to allow a user to change their phone number without reauthenticating under normal circumstances, but DoorDash literally just identified a suspicious login.
+Seems like a great time to halt other security oriented changes like shifting phone numbers or emails.

 11:05 PM - I call support

-I'm able to get support on the phone in about 5 minutes (mildly shocking).
-The support rep seems unsurprised that this has happened, but is unable to change my password back (even though I can "prove" the acccount is mine by using a password reset link they sent to the account email).
+I'm able to get support on the phone in about 5 minutes (a pleasant surprise - chalking this up to calling support at 11pm).
+The support rep seems unsurprised that this has happened, and is unable to change my password back.

 11:33 PM - DoorDash Account Deactivated